Metacognition: In rats

-In addition to nonhuman primates, other animals are also shown metacognition.
-Foote and Crystal (2007) provided the first evidence that rats have the knowledge of what they know in a perceptual discrimination task.
+In addition to nonhuman primates, other animals have also been shown to exhibit metacognition.
+Foote and Crystal (2007) provided the first evidence that laboratory rats have knowledge of what they know in a perceptual discrimination task.
 Rats were required to classify brief noises as short or long.
 Some noises with intermediate durations were difficult to discriminate as short or long.
-Rats were provided with an option to decline to take the test on some trials but were forced to make responses on other trials.
-If they chose to take the test and respond correctly, they would receive a high reward but no reward if their classification of noises was incorrect.
-But if the rats decline to take the test, they would be guaranteed a smaller reward.
-The results showed that rats were more likely to decline to take the test when the difficulty of noise discrimination increased, suggesting rats knew they do not have the correct answers and declined to take the test to receive the reward.
-Another finding is that the performance was better when they had chosen to take the test compared with if the rats were forced to make responses, proving that some uncertain trials were declined to improve the accuracy.
+Rats were given the option to decline the test on some trials but were required to respond on other trials.
+If they chose to take the test and answered correctly, they would receive a high reward, but no reward if their classification of the noises was incorrect.
+But if the rats declined to take the test, they would be guaranteed a smaller reward.
+The results showed that rats were more likely to decline to take the test as the difficulty of noise discrimination increased, suggesting they knew they did not have the correct answers and declined to take the test to avoid receiving the reward.
+Another finding was that performance was better when rats chose to take the test than when they were forced to respond, indicating that some uncertain trials were declined to improve accuracy.

-These responses pattern might be attributed to actively monitor their own mental states.
-Alternatively, external cues such as environmental cue associations could be used to explain their behaviors in the discrimination task.
+This response pattern might be attributed to actively monitoring their own mental states.
+Alternatively, external cues, such as associations with environmental cues, could be used to explain their behavior in the discrimination task.
 Rats might have learned the association between intermediate stimuli and the decline option over time.
-Longer response latencies or some features inherent to stimuli can serve as discriminative cues to decline tests.
-Therefore, Templer, Lee, and Preston (2017) utilized an olfactory-based delayed match to sample (DMTS) memory task to assess whether rats were capable of metacognitive responding adaptively.
-Rats were exposed to sample odor first and chose to either decline or take the four-choice memory test after a delay.
-The correct choices of odor were associated with high reward and incorrect choices have no reward.
+Longer response latencies or certain features inherent in stimuli can serve as discriminative cues for declining tests.
+Therefore, Templer, Lee, and Preston (2017) used an olfactory-based delayed match-to-sample (DMTS) memory task to assess whether rats could adaptively engage in metacognitive responding.
+Rats were exposed to a sample odor first and chose to either decline or take the four-choice memory test after a delay.
+The correct odor choices were associated with a high reward, and incorrect choices received no reward.
 The decline options were accompanied by a small reward.